Open-Community-Building/community.hooks/meetups-at-dezernat16.md

 - Integration with rheinneckar.social und rheinneckar.events

+- We want to invite the different associations in Heidelberg to join us

 Activity Log:

 2025-01-23: We had a meetup, and talked about the topic "Planung eines monatlichen Treffpunktes für Vereine im Dezernat 16": https://www.meetup.com/urban-innovation-stadt-neu-denken/events/305760996/